The Benefits of the Clean Car Standards

 The clean car standards are the most effective national policy we have on the books to reduce dangerous carbon pollution nationwide.
 The standards are set to double fuel economy and cut global warming pollution in half for vehicles sold in 2025.

 By boosting fuel efficiency, America’s clean car standards save families money.
 America’s drivers have already saved more than $50 billion at the pump thanks to these standards.
 Everybody saves when their cars are more efficient—but low-income and middle-income people, who spend more of their earnings on transportation, benefit the most.

 Consumer’s Union found that when the current standards are fully implemented in 2025, consumers could save $3,200 per car and $4,800 per truck over the lifetime of their vehicle.
-So far, Virginians have saved at least $870 million thanks to the clean car standards.
+So far, Californians have saved at least $3.9 billion thanks to the clean car standard